The best FREE photo editing suite! Fotor meets all your photo editing needs!

 Click on the "Adjust" icon on the right-hand side of your workstation and select from a generous collection of editing tools in order to adjust the following:

-Under "Tone" you will find adjustable sliders for manipulating the exposure, brightness, contrast and saturation of your photo.
-Move the sliders to the right or left for each option in order to see how it changes your image.
+Under "Basic" you will find adjustable sliders for manipulating the Exposure, Brightness, Contrast, Vibrance and Saturation of your photo.
+Move the sliders to the right or left, or input parameter directly for each option in order to see how it changes your image.

 To adjust the white balance, click on the eyedropper in the upper right-hand corner of the "White Balance" box in the menu.
 Once you have selected the eyedropper tool, click on any color in any part of your image in order to apply the color scheme to the entire photo.
 Then fine-tune the white balance "Temperature" using the Kelvin Color temperature scale.
 Move the slider to the left (negative value) to make the photo appear cooler, or move the slider to the right (positive value) to warm the photo.
 Finally, adjust the white balance "Tint" to compensate for a green or magenta tint.
 Move the slider to the left (negative value) to add magenta to the photo or move it to the right (positive value) to add green.

 Move the vignette slider to give your photo the exact fade-away effect you want.
-Move the slider to the right for a greater level of intensity, or to the left for a more subtle look.
+Move the slider to the right or to the left, or input specific parameter directly for a proper level of intensity, scale, feather and roundness.

 Play with effects

 Click on the "Effects" icon on the right-hand side of your workstation.
-Select from the tabs at the top of the submenu to preview thumbnails of various effects in the following five categories: Classic, Lomo, B&W, Vignette, and Art.
+Select from the tabs at the top of the submenu to preview thumbnails of various effects in the following 19 categories: B/M, Cinematic, Artistic, Classic, Purity, Disposable, Filmatic, Light Leaking, Groovy, Lomo, Mellow, Mono, Retro, Returned, Serenity, Spring, Vintage, Warm Winter, Solar.

 Add a border

 In the linear tilt-shift mode, the default orientation of the selected area is vertical.
 To change the width of the area you would like to remain in focus, grab either the left or right side of the boundary, then move the line outward for a wider focused area or inward for more narrow coverage.
 To change the direction the linear path extends across your image; move your mouse anywhere over your image and then grab and hold the small circular-arrow that appears in the center.
 Drag your mouse in a slow, circular motion (clockwise or counterclockwise) to change the angle of the linear path, then stop and release your mouse when it is just right.
-To move the entire linear path of the selected area, click anywhere within the boundaries (except for the small circular icon directly in the center) and drag the selected area until it covers the part of your photo that you would like to remain in focus.
+To move the entire linear path of the selected area, click anywhere within the boundaries (except for the small circular icon directly in the center) and drag the selected area until it covers the part of your photo that you would like to keep in focus.
+The space in between the two inner lines will remain focused, the space outside the two outer lines will be blurred, and in between a transition will be applied.

 Flexible text editing tool